Ski: 2020-2021 Line Vision 98, 179 cm

 Factory Recommended Mount Point: -6.0 cm from center; 83.2 cm from tail

-For the 19/20 season, Line is introducing a brand-new series of what they’re calling “freeride” skis, the Vision 108 and 98.
-We’ve already talked about the Vision 108, but now we want to take a look at the narrower Vision 98.
+Line introduced for 19/20 a brand-new series of what they’re calling “freeride” skis, the Vision 108 and 98.
+Then for 20/21, they added the Vision 118.
+We’ve already posted our full review of the Vision 108, but now we want to take a look at the narrower Vision 98.
 Because based on its specs, the Vision 98 is unlike any ski we’ve seen before.

 What Line says about the Vision 98

 “The Vision 98 shares the same build and featherweight feel as the Vision 108– straight down to the THC Construction.
 It’ll rally blown snow, arc on groomers, and even motor skin tracks if that’s your thing.
 But the shrunken footprint offers a versatility for those days that you don’t need the float.”